Please note that payroll is only available for Australian conversions at the moment.

 - all employees paid in the current payroll year AND

-- all employees set-up but never paid unless terminated or inactive
+- all employees set-up but never paid

 - please note – if you have terminated an employee in the current payroll year they will still come across as active, you will need to make them inactive